The green crab spider, belonging to the Thomisidae or crab spiders family is found in parts of the United States and Canada.

 After overwintering, the eggs hatch in the following spring.

 Green crab spiders do not make webs to catch prey.
-Both the sexes spin silk for different purposes.
-The males cover their mate with the silk whose size could be double theirs.
+Both sexes spin silk for different purposes.
+The males cover their mate with silk whose size could be double theirs.
 Whereas, the female green crab spiders use it to make the sac for laying eggs.

 Distribution | Alabama, Florida, Georgia, Louisiana, Mississippi, and South Carolina |